jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 * Two or more strong symbol types are inconsistent;
     * error
 * There is a strong symbol, the others are weak symbols, and the types are inconsistent;
-    * the strong symbol previals.
+    * the strong symbol prevails.
 If the weak symbol size is big than strong symbol's, there's warning: ld: warning: alignment 4 of symbol `global’ in a.o is smaller than 8 in b.o
 * Two or more weak symbol types are inconsistent.
     * the type requiring larger block shall prevail